ibm-cloud-docs/vsrx/vsrx-basics.md

 3. Run the command `ssh admin@<gateway-ip>`, then enter the admin user's password.

-**NOTE:** If you do not see the "eye" icon, you may not have permission to view the password.
+If you do not see the "eye" icon, you may not have permission to view the password.
 Please check your access permissions with the account owner.
+{: note}

 ## Accessing the Configuration Mode